-Azusa Pacific University is authorized under federal law by U.S. INS and the U.S. Department of State to enroll nonimmigrant, alien graduate students.
-APU issues and administers both the I-20 and DS2019 (F-1 and J-1 status documents respectively).
+Azusa Pacific University is authorized under federal law by U.S. BCIS and the U.S. Department of State to enroll nonimmigrant, alien graduate students.
+APU issues and administers both the I-20 and DS 2019\ (F-1 and J-1 status documents respectively).
 To apply to be a graduate student at Azusa Pacific, please submit the following:

-- 1. Application for International Graduate Admission - 2. \$65 nonrefundable application fee - Affidavit of Financial Support (included in application form) and bank statement proving ability to pay for educational costs through personal, family, or sponsor resources - 4.
-Official international TOEFL score report sent by ETS (See "TOEFL Requirements.") - Letters of recommendation (included in International Graduate Admissions Application) - 6.
-Letter to the dean (statement of educational and professional goals) - Formerly form IAP66 - One year's tuition may be required in advance prior to issuing the United States immigration document.
+- 1. Application for International Graduate Admission - 2. \$65 nonrefundable application fee - Affidavit of Financial Support (included in application form) and bank statement\\ proving ability to pay for educational costs through personal, family, or sponsor resources

+\Formerly form IAP-66

+\\One year's tuition may be required in advance prior to issuing the United States immigration document.

-- 7. Résumé - Official transcripts sent directly from the previous school(s) attended to APU.
+- 4. Certified English proficiency (See "TOEFL Requirements.") - 5.
+Letters of recommendation (included in International Graduate Admissions Application) - Letter to the dean (statement of educational and professional goals) Résumé - /.
+Resume - Official transcripts sent directly from the previous school(s) attended to APU.
 Transcripts must be translated officially into English and include the degree that was earned by the student.
-(See "Transcripts".) - 9.
+(See "Transcripts" on this page.) - 9.
 One photo